Achieving A Carbon Positive Lifestyle

 I planted bamboo because it is important in sustainable living: food, shade, privacy and for supporting vines.
 Pheasant coucals and possums gravitate towards the shelter of my bamboo which, now it is seventeen years old, has grown to become a landscape statement without outgrowing the allocated space…

-Is There Hope For The Environment In 2020?
+Is There Hope For The Environment?

 The actions I have taken here at Bellis and which I encourage others to adopt are the brakes, airbags and seatbelts to help protect us in the coming global environmental car crash.